tomkuttler/Clash-Perpetuation/README.md

 1. Clone the repository
 2. Open Greenfoot
 3. Click on Open Project and navigate to the cloned repository directory
-4. Select the project.greenfoot file and click Open
+4. Select the `Clash Perpetuation` folder and click Open
 5. Press enter to start the game

 > [!WARNING]